Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Methodology

 \subsection{Adversarial Detection}

 The complexity of DL models allows for unintended pathways to decisions in the action space that would not usually be taken.
 Researchers have exploited these pathways using adversarial attacks.
 These adversarial attacks create small perturbations in the DL model's input that alter their decisions.
 The negligible visual impact of the perturbation can be seen in Fig. 5.
-As described in the previous section, XAI techniques such as SHAP explain the decisions of DNNs.
-Thus, it is possible to detect the use of different pathways and the adversarial attack with them.
-This section will discuss the method used to create the adversarial attacks and the two novel methods of DL to detect the changes in the SHAP values to uncover the attacks.